brabster/dbt_bigquery_template/README.md

 ## Trunk-Based Development

 There is a `main` branch, which is the current version of the data product.
 This is the only long-lived branch, and will persist from creation of the repository until it is decommissioned.
-Engineers will branch from `main` to implemnent a change, then a Pull Request process with appropriate approvals will control the merge of that change back to `main` as the next iteration of the data product.
+Engineers will branch from `main` to implement a change, then a Pull Request process with appropriate approvals will control the merge of that change back to `main` as the next iteration of the data product.

 ## Developer Sandbox Datasets